 Discussion: The estuary waters frequently have DO levels below the 7 mg/L water quality objective protective of the beneficial uses of the estuary.
-These trends also apply to data prior to Water Year 2017.
+These trends also apply to data prior to WY18.
+At CHI and CSI, all results in WY18 were less than 7 mg/L. Sites located closer to well-mixed channels (ATP, SPO, LO2, and PSP) have fewer readings that fell below 7 mg/L, although all sites frequently violated the Basin Plan standard during WY18.

 The depressed DO levels may be due in part to bay circulation.
 Waters in the back bay are shallower, meaning they heat up faster in the sun.
 Warmer water cannot hold onto as much DO as cooler water.

 Sites toward the back of the bay seem to have lower DO concentrations on average than those located in the channel and towards the front of the bay.
 Macroalgae, which is typically more prevalent in the back bay than the front bay, could be contributing to the depressed DO levels as well.